Francis Carroll: Honours

-He was awarded the Centenary Medal on 1 January 2001 for "Service to Australian Society through the Roman Catholic Church".
+In 1986, Carroll welcomed Pope John Paul II to Australia during the Pope's visit there.
+Bob Hawke, Prime Minister of Australia at the time, was in attendance as well.
+Carroll was awarded the Centenary Medal on 1 January 2001 for "Service to Australian Society through the Roman Catholic Church".

-In February 2006, as a result if a public appeal, a scholarship was established to help students attend the Canberra campus of the Australian Catholic University.
+In February 2006, as a result of a public appeal, a scholarship was established to help students attend the Canberra campus of the Australian Catholic University.
 The Francis Carroll Scholarship provides financial support to students who relocate from rural or regional areas of the Archdiocese of Canberra – Goulburn or the Diocese of Wagga Wagga to undertake an Education course at the Canberra campus.
 In May 2006, Carroll was awarded the Doctor of the University (Univ.D), honoris causa, the highest honour from the Australian Catholic University.
 The award recognised Carroll's contribution to Catholic education.

 Carroll College Broulee, a Catholic High School on the south coast of NSW, was named after Carroll.
 The school opened in 1995.